-The RT8237A/B achieves high efficiency at a reduced cost by eliminating the current sense resistor found in traditional current mode PWMs.
+The RT8237F achieves high efficiency at a reduced cost by eliminating the current sense resistor found in traditional current mode PWMs.
 Efficiency is further enhanced by its ability to drive very large synchronous rectifier MOSFETs and enter diode emulation mode at light load condition.
-The buck conversion allows this device to directly step down high voltage batteries at the highest possible efficiency.
+The Buck conversion allows this device to directly step down high voltage batteries at the highest possible efficiency.
 The pre-set frequency selections minimize design effort required for new designs.
-The RT8237A/B is intended for CPU core, chipset, DRAM, or other low voltage supplies as low as 0.7V.
-The RT8237A is available in a WDFN-10L 3x3 package, The RT8237B is available in a WQFN-12L 2x2 package.
+The RT8237F is intended for CPU core, chipset, DRAM, or other low voltage supplies as low as 0.7V.
+The RT8237F is available in the WDFN-10L 3x3 package.